PawelKapusta/VideoSummary/.ai/api-plan.md

-# REST API Plan for YTInsights
+# REST API Plan for VideoSummary

+## 1. Overview
+This document outlines the complete REST API specification for the VideoSummary application.
+The API is designed to be RESTful, secure, and scalable, using Supabase for the backend and database.

 ## 1. Resources